utensils/Envisaged/README.md

 This container is 100% headless, it does this by leveraging [Xvfb][xvfb] combined with the [Mesa 3d Gallium llvmpipe Driver][mesa].
 Unlike other docker containers with Gource, this container does not eat up 100's of gigabtyes of disk space, nor does it require an actual GPU to run.
 The process runs the Gource simulation concurrently with the FFmpeg encoding process using a set of named pipes.
 There is a slight trade off in performance, but this makes it very easy to run in any environment such as AWS without the need to provision large amounts of storage, or run any cleanup.

-I use "template" scripts to generate specific looks, such as the one included in this container which is simply called **border** which places a frame around the Gource visualization and isolates the date and key on the outside of this border.
+Envisaged uses "template" scripts to generate specific looks, such as the one included in this container which is simply called **border** which places a frame around the Gource visualization and isolates the date and key on the outside of this border.
 If you would like to run the container with normal Gource output, simply pass `-e TEMPLATE=none` and it will use the `no_template.sh` script.